 A student account is a bank account that lets you manage your money day-to-day.
 So, in many ways, it’s not that different from a regular current account.
 Both accounts will give you a debit card and you can make and receive payments, including via direct debits and standing orders.

-What banks offer accounts for students?
+Which banks offer current accounts for students?

 Bank of Ireland Student Accounts